dev-dom/twitter-leaderboard/README.md

 NOTES
 ============
+If you receive a 401 at login/twitter, please uncheck "Enable Callback Locking" from the app setting at apps.twitter.com

-If you receive a 401 at login/twitter it is most likely caused by a datetime discrepancy between the server making the requst and the Twitter server.
+If you still receive a 401 at login/twitter it is most likely caused by a datetime discrepancy between the server making the requst and the Twitter server.

 Use NTP to sync time on your server to compensate for the dift.